-Depersonalization is an aspect of dissociation.
+Depersonalization is one aspect of dissociation.
+The term

 The exact cause of dissociation is unclear, but it often affects people who have experienced a life-threatening or traumatic event, such as extreme violence, war, a kidnapping, or childhood abuse.